Area Man Accused of Threatening to Kill Couple

 According to a criminal complaint, around 10:44 p.m. on Monday, June 15, Punxsutawney-based State Police were dispatched to a residence on Heathville Ohl Road, in Beaver Township, Jefferson County, for a report of threats made against the caller.

-At the scene, a known female victim reported that Jared Birch had arrived at her residence and made threats against her, including stating “you’ll be dead by the weekend,” before leaving the residence, according to the complaint.
+At the scene, a known female victim reported that her son Jared Birch had arrived at her residence and accused her of calling CYS on him.
+The victim said Birch made threats against her, including: “You’ll be dead by the weekend,” before leaving the residence, according to the complaint.

-A second victim at the residence confirmed that Birch had arrived, yelling and screaming, and stated, “you’re both going to die,” the complaint states.
+A male victim at the residence confirmed that Birch had arrived, yelling and screaming, and stated, “You’re both going to die,” the complaint states.

-Both victims stated that Birch had a pistol visible on his side in a holster when he came to the residence, according to the complaint.
+Both victims stated that Birch had a pistol visible on his side in a holster when he came to the residence; however, he never removed the pistol from its holster, according to the complaint.

 Around 11:37 p.m., Birch was taken into custody.